-Prevention- Mitigation Actions taken to decrease (prevent) the likelihood that an event or crisis will occur, and to eliminate or reduce the loss of life and property damage related to an event or crisis (mitigation).
-Preparedness Development of the strategies, processes, and protocols to processes for potential emergencies.
+Prevention-Mitigation Actions taken to decrease ( prevent ) the likelihood that an crisis will occur, and to eliminate or reduce the loss of life a property damage related to an event or crisis ( mitigation ).
+Preparedness Development of the strategies, processes, and protocols to prepare for potential emergencies.
 Response Operational effort to effectively respond to and resolve an emergency.
 Recovery Coordination of resources to recover from an emergency and return to normal operations.